 Death Valley became a place of legend for people traveling westward, for its extremes and its potential as a place to strike it rich.The modern history of the park is still visible when you visit today due to its status as a protected landscape.
 There are over 18,000 mining features, including structures such as the aerial tramway towers and terminals at the Keane Wonder Mine.
 These impressive pieces of our past inspire us to imagine one of many similar stories that took place across not only Death Valley, but much of the west.

 Claims were staked in December of 1903, and by 1907 the Keane Wonder Mine was in full operation.
 The ore buckets you can still observe along the mile-long aerial tramway would have transported 70 tons of gold ore a day during peak production.
 The extreme environmental conditions that are present in the park today were a factor in the lives of the workers at the mine.
 Summer temperatures that limit our daytime activities caused equipment to overheat.
 Reduced spring output made water less abundant and limited production.

 By 1912, the value of the Keane Wonder Mine ebbed with a lack of raw material to continue mining profitably, and by 1942 the last attempt to continue operations came to a close.
-From 2008 to 2017, the area was closed for structural stabilization, mine mitigation and soil sampling.
 The preserved structures at Keane Wonder inspire us to imagine the miners who walked these same trails in search of a different value in the landscape.

 Keane Wonder Mine Restoration